edgarroman/zappa-django-guide/docs/walk_static.md

 ### Install modules

-In order to re-use existing modules freely available, we will use the django-storages module to handle the management of files to and from AWS S3.
+In order to re-use existing modules freely available, we will use the [django-s3-storages](https://github.com/etianen/django-s3-storage) package to handle the management of files to and from AWS S3.
 So first you must install it.  *Don't forget to activate your virtual environment*

 ```
-pip install django-storages[boto3]
+pip install django-s3-storages
 ```

 And thus you should take the corresponding package versions reported by `pip freeze` into the requirements.txt file.
 At the time of this writing, the additional lines would be:

 ```
 ...
-boto==2.45.0
-django-storages==1.5.1
+django-s3-storage==0.12.4
 ...
 ```